Bacon Cheeseburger with Beer-Battered Onion Rings and Katsu Sauce

 Knead the ingredients together until the mix is uniform but try not to overwork it.
 Shape the burgers and keep them in the fridge for at least a half hour, or until you’re ready to cook (whichever is greater).

-For oven bacon: Preheat the oven to 350F, put the bacon on a sheet pan, ~13-15 minutes, flip, and another ~13-15.
+For oven bacon: Preheat the oven to 350F, put the bacon on a sheet pan, ~8 minutes, flip, check after about 5 minutes.
 Remove from the sheet and allow to rest on a paper towel until needed.

 Aaannnd burger time.
 If you’re grillin’ make sure you allow enough time for the coals.
 Starting the grill before you start cooking the onion rings ought to do the trick.
 If you’re using a cast-iron grill pan, just heat it up when you’re ready.
 Cook the burgers until they’re done to your taste blah blah blah.
 (The USDA recommends 160F internal temperature but whatever.
 You’re not a restaurant).
 Top with cheese (I use ‘Murican because it’s the flavor I’m going for) let that melt for a minute, and assemble them.